lter/LTER-core-metabase/docs/populate.md

 In either case,
 1. Increment `DataSet.Revision`
 1. Update `DataSet.pubDate`

+## How to create new datasets

+For simplicity, lets assume the parent tables (EMLStuff and ListStuff) are already populated.
+Most of the DataSetStuff tables are cross-reference tables, selecting an item from a parent table and attaching it to a dataset, or at dataTable of that dataset, or an attribute of a dataTable of that dataset.

+1. `DataSet`: enter one new row for the new dataset.
+This must be done first.
+1. `DataSetEntities` must be filled before
+	1. `DataSetAttributes` which must be filled before these which are optional and in any order:
+		1. `DataSetAttributeEnumeration`
+		1. `DataSetAttributeMissingCodes`
+1. `DataSetMethodSteps` must be filled before these which are optional and in any order:
+	1. `DataSetMethodInstruments`
+	1. `DataSetMethodProtocols`
+	1. `DataSetMethodProvenance`
+	1. `DataSetMethodSoftware`
+1. These may be filled any time after `DataSet`, and in any order:
+	1. `DataSetKeywords`
+	1. `DataSetPersonnel`
+	1. `DataSetSites`
+	1. `DataSetTaxa`
+	1. `DataSetTemporal`

 ## Confused what goes where?
 Most of the time tables and column names make it pretty clear where different pieces of metadata is supposed to go.
 We have als pepper the database with comments on columns where we think there might be confusion.
 However, for certain pieces it's not so obvious.